-Vendor Concentration Risk is the risk which may occur when an institution relies too heavily on one vendor to perform several, if not all, critical/high risk functions for their operation.
+Vendor concentration risk is the risk which may occur when an organization relies too heavily on one vendor to perform several, if not all, critical and/or high-risk functions for their operation.
 Vendor concentration is common in many industries but particularly those that rely on a highly specialized service or skill.

-An example of vendor concentration risk could include a vendor who supplies the LOS, credit, income verification, appraisal and flood information.
+An example of vendor concentration risk could include a vendor who supplies the loan origination system (LOS), credit, income verification, appraisal and flood information.
 Should the vendor have a system outage, the impact could cause several delays in the overall process for an extended period of time.
-Additionally, centralizing all services really requires the assurance that each product or service is staffed appropriately not only from an administrative perspective, but from a subject matter expertise level.
+Additionally, centralizing all services really requires the assurance that each product or service is staffed appropriately, not only from an administrative perspective, but from a subject matter expertise level, too.

-We mentioned this concept in a post a few weeks ago, so thought we would dive a little deeper into the pros and cons of vendors who fall into this category.
+We’ve previously mentioned this concept, so thought we would dive a little deeper into the pros and cons of vendors who fall into the concentration risk category.
 Reminder, with this vendor, you need to dive deeper into the operation.

 A valid point of concentrating or limiting the vendor pool may be tied to a couple of areas.
-Bulk pricing for placing all your eggs in one basket.
+One is bulk pricing for placing all your eggs in one basket.

-What may seem appealing at first though can usually be uncovered as a pricing strategy that offers up a loss leader on the main product and the vendor simply makes up that loss by up charging the many ancillary products to make up the difference.
-A savvy vendor manager or executive will look closely at this and know what the true market pricing is on each product.
+What may seem appealing at first can usually be uncovered as a pricing strategy that offers up a loss leader on the main product and the vendor simply makes up that loss by up charging the many ancillary products to make up the difference.
+A savvy vendor manager or executive will look closely at this and know what the true market pricing is on each product or service.

-Some vendors might have talent in all the areas they offer - so it could be beneficial to take advantage of their expertise.
+Some vendors might have talent in all the areas they offer.
+So, in this case, it could be beneficial to take advantage of their expertise.

 You should really consider expertise and service levels.
-As vendors jump on the latest product craze there is risk that you’ve engaged with a wannabee and not an expert in their field.
-To spot the actor in the market place, it's wise to know the products you need intimately, know what are realistic standard turn times are and who else is currently using this service.
+As vendors jump on the latest product craze there’s risk that you’ve engaged with a “wannabee” leader and not an expert in their field.
+To spot the actor in the field, it's wise to do the following:

-Look at service levels.
-Invariably you will get what you pay for.
+You can review service levels quickly.
+Invariably you’ll get what you pay for.

 Less Vendors = Less Oversight

-This is a valid point.
+Less vendors means less oversight is a valid point.
 If you bundle products with one vendor, then your annual assessment and due diligence would logically reduce.
-You may be able to realize cost savings in site visit and FTE requirements.
+You may be able to realize cost savings in site visit and full-time employee (FTE) requirements.
 Remember that you should always confirm that the vendor and different product or service departments are working within the same corporate policies and procedure guidelines.
 Where they divert, it's critical that you review any differences to ensure that you have a solid understanding of their overall operation and regulatory compliance risk.

-In the OCC July 7th update, it was noted that the regulator is aware that vendor consolidation is occurring in the financial services industry – particularly among core processors and call centers – and cautions that due to this consolidation there may be an increased burden on the vendor to perform.
+In the past, the OCC noted that the regulator is aware that vendor consolidation is occurring in the financial services industry – particularly among core processors and call centers – and cautions that due to this consolidation there may be an increased burden on the vendor to perform.